 Ahead of time, cut egg cartons so you have twelve pieces of three and cut 12 pieces of wax paper.
-You may wish to show them a diagram of a bee body like the one below. (all legs are attached at the thorax, a little difficult to tell from the diagram)
+You may wish to show them a diagram of a bee body like the one below (all legs are attached at the thorax, a little difficult to tell from the diagram).

 Give each youth a piece of egg carton, a piece of wax paper, some markers, and tell them to choose one of the bees they have learned about.